rekalogika/rekapager/README.md

 ![page limit](https://rekalogika.dev/rekapager/limit.png)

+This limit can be configured, or disabled entirely.
+But if you need the function to seek beyond a certain number of pages, you should consider switching to keyset pagination instead.

+### Pagerfanta Interoperability

+For interoperability, the library supports offset pagination using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.

-### Secure by Default
+## Secure by Default (or Prevents AI Crawlers from Wreaking Havoc)

-By not counting by default, and limiting pages in offset pagination, the library is secure by default.
+With keyset pagination, not counting by default, and limiting pages in offset pagination, the library is secure by default.
 It prevents denials of service, either maliciously or accidentally.
 In most cases, a real user won't have a good reason for accessing page 56267264, but doing so can cause a denial of service to the web server, application, and the database.

-### Pagerfanta Interoperability

-For interoperability, the library supports offset pagination using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.
+After the AI craze, there is a surge of web crawlers that are looking for contents for AI training.
+Unlike traditional search engine crawlers, these new crawlers tend to be much dumber and much less respectful.
+Some would foolishly traverse thousands of paginated contents with a sub-second delay, causing a denial of service to the server.
+This library can help to prevent that.

 ## Supported Underlying Data Types